antfie/FoxBot/README.md

 The following is a non-commital list of items we want to work through:

-- Document how to deploy to Raspberry Pi
-- Document the configuration file
 - Speed test functionality, ping, ICMP
-- Reduce noises and notifications at night when sleeping
 - Consider daily summaries instead of regular updates
 - Solar panel monitoring
 - Weather